-The Directive is now under consideration by the European Parliament and Council, who will review, potentially amend, and adopt the proposal.
-Nevertheless, there is strong support within the EU for the AILD and once it is finalised at EU level, Member States will then have twenty four months to implement its provisions nationally.
+In December 2023, the European Parliament and Council reached provisional agreement on the AILD and there is strong support within the EU for its implementation.
+Once the proposal is finalised at the EU level, Member States will then have twenty four months to implement its provisions nationally.